 In the original NDP Plan this 0.7 hectare site was considered for development in two stages.
-It has been reallocated in this Revision NDP.

-Employment site: - Kidby's Yard
+Employment site: Kidby's Yard

 This allocation remains in force.
-Although Kidby's Sheds - which gave the site its name - has relocated to another site outside the parish boundary, several businesses continue to use the original site.
+Although Kidby's Sheds, which gave the site its name, has relocated to another site outside the parish boundary, several businesses continue to use the original site.
 A proposal to extend the existing use by building a motor repair/MOT testing centre on the eastern part of the yard was supported by the parish council and was given planning permission by SODC.
-Building work is in progress.
+Building work is now completed.